 Fundamentals (noun): A term commonly thrown around by mediocre investors to justify their investment.
 2. A nondescript attribute Redditors use to describe a cryptocurrency project they know nothing about.

 Trader 1: Hey, have you guys seen Apollo?

 Trader 2: Of course!
 The fundamentals of that bad boy are spot-on.
 I’m thinking of taking out a loan and going all in.

 Trader 3: Are you kidding me?
-Those fundamentals are shit.
+Those fundamentals are terrible.
 I wouldn’t touch that thing with a ten-foot pole.

 Trader 1: Apollo is my dog…